Are you already enrolled in Project Access? Here is some information to help you be successful in the program.

 What if I need to see another doctor?

 As a reminder, we cannot guarantee that all your services will be donated.
-It is up to the individual doctor to decide whether to donate care.
+It is up to the individual doctor to decide whether or not to donate care.
 Please be sure to show your Project Access card at every appointment.
 You should also show your Project Access card any time you get a diagnostic test, such as an x-ray or lab test.

 What if I do get a bill?